 The holidays are fast approaching, and we are all looking forward to a break and some cheer after an unusual year.
-All business owners know that long holiday breaks bring increased theft, vandalism, and trespassing.
+All business owners (in both the public sector, such as schools, and private sector, like restaurants) know that long holiday breaks bring increased theft, vandalism, and trespassing.
 Small and large businesses alike know that this is the peak time for crime, no matter if they shut down or stay trading.
 In fact, SMEs are often at a greater risk than larger companies as they often have fewer backups and resources.
 This makes them easier targets.
 But there is a way to fight back against crime and increase your protection levels.
 Christmas is notorious for break ins, protect your business today with our security recommendations!

 Install or Check Security Cameras

 If you have CCTV cameras and security cameras, ensure they are highly visible with a sign indicating CCTV cameras are in place.
 This is an amazingly simple deterrent for most criminals – no one wants to get caught committing a crime on camera.
 It is important, prior to Christmas, that you ensure that your equipment is properly maintained and in good working order.

 It is also important to maintain visibility throughout your store.
 Make sure you can see the front door and that there are no hidden areas.
 Ensure your shelves are positioned so no one can hide.

 If you don’t have a CCTV security system, now is the time to get one.
 Professional security businesses, like Eversafe, provide unique CCTV solutions that work with your business needs.
 Out of the box solutions might not be able to cover your business properly.
 Eversafe can also integrate your new or existing cameras with other security systems to better protect your business.

 Access control is an important part of protecting your SME over Christmas.
 Limiting access to your business can reduce the likelihood of break ins and make it more difficult to get away with theft and vandalism.
 Restricting access and verifying visitor identities is a great way to improve security without much work on your behalf.